microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  #### Optional Field

  This key represents the switches to be passed to the installer during an upgrade.
+This will happen only if the upgrade behavior is "install".

  >Note: If a user applies override switches via command line via the Windows Package Manager, none of the switches from the manifest will be passed to the installer.